VsevolodBereza/docker-lab/readme.md

 At some point in the assignment, you should replace the `web` directory with the `web_new` where we have given you the full code for the whole Web interface.
 That's only when it is desired.
+Remove the `web` directory's `.gitignore` file to save your changes then.

 ## Breaking changes